hulsey314/drip/README.md

 # ESP32-S3 Stepper Controller

-This project uses an **ESP32-S3 WROOM (Freenove board)** with a **TMC2209 stepper driver**, rotary encoder (jog wheel), and buttons to control a stepper motor.
+This project uses an **ESP32-S3 WROOM (Freenove board)** with a **TMC2209 stepper driver**, to test using a peristaltic pump to create drips with precise timing

 ---

 ## Features

-* Adjust speed and distance for single "auto" drip, then press Auto button
+* Adjust speed and distance for single "auto" drip, then press Auto button.
+Ideally, this button will drop a single drip and prep the next drip.
-* Manually control stepper motor direction and speed with a jog wheel
-* Press jog wheel for **continuous forward run** until released
+* Manually move stepper motor forward or back to prep the next drip test (press Manual knob to run forward until released)

 ---